 Enter the full name that the facility presents to the public and its customers in doing business (e.g., the name that appears on invoices, signs, and other official business documents).
 Do not use a nickname for the facility (e.g., Main Street Plant) unless that is the legal name of the facility under which it does business.
 Also enter the street address, mailing address, city, county, state, and zip code in the space provided.
 Do not use a post office box number as the street address.
-The street address provided should be the location where the EPCRA section 313 chemicals are manufactured, processed, or otherwise used.
-If your mailing address and street address.
+The street address provided must be the location where the EPCRA section 313 chemicals are manufactured, processed, or otherwise used.
+If your mailing address and street address are the same, you should enter NA in the space for the mailing address.

-If your facility is not in a county, put the name of your city, district (for example District of Columbia), or parish (if you are in Louisiana) in the county block of the Form R and Form A as well as in the County field of ATRS or TRI-ME.
+If your facility is not in a county, put the name of your city, district (for example District of Columbia), or parish (if you are in Louisiana) in the county block of the Form R and Form A as well as in the County field of TRI-ME.
 "NA" or "None" are not acceptable entries.